deepdeepdot/nano-deep-learning/05_assignment.md

 1. Write a recursive function to print this hmtl tree<br>
 Hint: from the looks, if the second item is an array, we need to use recursion.
+The solution needs to be done using Python

 2. Add indentation when printing the html tree

 ### HTML DOM Tree

+Note: Though we mention the HTML DOM Tree, this is a Python-based exercise, not browser-based Javascript.
+We are emulating the HTML DOM API using python.

 1. Implement the Dom class with the following API